-In this seminar, architect Deanna Van Buren will explore how cities can create spaces of restoration rather than encourage mass incarceration.
+In this seminar, architect Deanna Van Buren explored how cities can create spaces of restoration rather than encourage mass incarceration.
 As co-founder of Designing Justice + Designing Spaces, an architecture and real estate development nonprofit, Deanna creates spaces and buildings for restorative justice, community building, and housing for people coming out of incarceration.
-This seminar will explore the ways city leaders can reimagine traditional “justice cores” as community assets, through examples in Atlanta (pictured above), Los Angeles County, and more.
-Participating mayors will have the opportunity to discuss how to create spaces of justice in each of their communities.
+This seminar explored the ways city leaders can reimagine traditional “justice cores” as community assets, through examples in Atlanta, Oakland, and more.
+Participating mayors had the opportunity to discuss how to create spaces of justice in each of their communities.

 About the Speaker

 Deanna Van Buren